oconnor663/jacko.io/posts/snooze.md

     stops the executor from polling anything else while it waits.
 Snoozing is when the executor is running fine, but some futures still aren't getting polled.

-[^chilling]: To me the most chilling line from that post is "There's no one
-    abstraction, construct, or programming pattern we can point to here and say 'never do this'."
-I partly disagree.
-I think we *can* point the finger squarely at patterns like `select!` and buffered streams.
-But if we're going to do that, we need to tell folks what they should use instead, especially in tricky cases involving cancellation or local borrowing.
-In the second half of this post, I'll make some suggestions.

 [`FusedIterator`]: https://doc.rust-lang.org/std/iter/trait.FusedIterator.html